Tax Planning in St. Louis Hills, MO

 • $20,800 for head of household

-If your deductible income is more than the above, you can itemize your return.
-The drawback is that it will take longer to complete your return, and you have to prove each deduction.
+If your deductible income is more than the above, you can count up each deduction you're eligible for one by one.
+The downside is that it will take longer to complete your return, and you have to prove each deduction.

 Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Contributions to a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
-Roth IRA contributions are not deductible, but you will not be taxed on the withdrawal, as long certain requirements are met.
+Money you put into a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
+Roth IRA contributions are not deductible, but the money grows tax free.
 Your unique situation will determine what may be better for you in terms of tax planning.
-For example, if you anticipate being in a higher tax bracket in the future, you can move savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.
+For example, if you expect your taxes to go up in the future, you can convert money from a traditional IRA to a Roth IRA to pay taxes on the transfer, and enjoy tax-free withdrawals when you need the money in retirement.

 • Tax-Loss Harvesting

-If you sell stocks, bonds, or options at a loss, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
-Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is typically higher than long-term.
-You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.
+If you lose money on the sale of any stocks, bonds, or options, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
+Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is usually higher than long-term.
+The maximum deductible amount is $3,000 per year, but you may be able to deduct higher losses in the future.

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can deduct those that are higher than 7.5% of your adjusted gross income.
-You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a child's tuition or for career-boosting classes for you early for a Lifetime Learning Credit.
+If you have medical expenses your insurance didn't cover, you can deduct those that are greater than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a kid's tuition or for career-boosting classes for you early for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —